 Zurich is one of Switzerland’s best known cities and is a major centre for business.
-Whilst you could easily spend a whole week here exploring the centre and the surrounding area, we’re sharing tips for what to see when you only have one day in Zurich.
+Whilst you could easily spend a whole week here exploring the centre and the surrounding area, here are some tips for what to see when you only have one day in Zurich.

-One Day in Zurich – Altstadt
+One Day in Zurich, Switzerland

 It’s the largest square in the old town and has a contemporary fountain as well as some very attractive medieval buildings housing boutiques and restaurants.

 On the side of the square you’ll find Fraumünster Church, famous for its stained glass windows created by Chagall and Giacometti.
-The entrance to the church is round the corner on Stadthausquai.
+The entrance to the church is a short walk round the corner on Stadthausquai.

 Head back down via Schlüsselgasse and you’ll come to a narrow stairway, Thermengasse.
 It takes its name from the Roman baths discovered in 1983, the remains of which can be seen through a metal grating under your feet.

 The five star Hotel Storchen is at the end of the street.
 It’s a lovely place to stay, with great views over the river and 66 stylish rooms and suites as well as a newly redecorated bar where you can get a coffee with a photo of your face on it!